htcondor/htcondor/docs/version-history/development-release-series-91.rst

   ``OpSysLongName`` is now ``"macOS 10.15"`` instead of ``"MacOSX 15.4"``.
   :jira:`627`

+- Added an example template for a custom file transfer plugin, which can be used to build new plugins.
+  :jira:`728`

+- Added a new generic knob for setting the slot user for all slots.
+Configure ''NOBODY_SLOT_USER`` for all slots, instead of configuring a ``SLOT<N>_USER`` for each slot.
+  :jira:`720`

 - Improved and simplified how HTCondor locates the blahp software.
   Configuration parameter ``GLITE_LOCATION`` has been replaced by ``BLAHPD_LOCATION``.
   :jira:`713`

-- Added an example template for a custom file transfer plugin, which can be used to build new plugins.
-  :jira:`728`

-- Added new attributes to the job classad which records the number of files transferred between the *condor_shadow* and *condor_starter* only during the last run of the job.
+- Added new attributes to the job ClassAd which records the number of files transferred between the *condor_shadow* and *condor_starter* only during the last run of the job.
   :jira:`741`